-You can install BasicTeX directly from console if you have homebrew installed via
+You can install BasicTeX directly from the console if you have homebrew installed via

 brew cask install basictex.